ShahramKhorshidi/system_identification/README.md

 # System_Identification
 **Physically-Consistent Parameter Identification of Robots in Contact.**

 This repository provides an offline system identification pipeline to estimate **physically-consistent inertial parameters** of legged robots from joint torque measurements.
-The main focus is to deal with contact rich legged robots and guarantee *physical feasibility* of the identified parameters (e.g., positive-definite rotational inertia, valid mass and COM relationships), which is essential for stable simulation, control, and downstream estimation.
+The main focus is to deal with contact-rich dynamics of legged robots and guarantee *physical feasibility* of the identified parameters (e.g., positive-definite rotational inertia, valid mass and COM relationships), which is essential for stable simulation, control, and downstream estimation.

 The codebase includes **two complementary solvers**: